Ganja-Panda/LazyPanda-Starfield/.github/ISSUE_TEMPLATE/bug_report.md

  - Mod Version [e.g. 2.0]

 **Additional context**
 Add any other context about the problem here.
-If you ahve generated a log please attach it to this report
+If you have generated a log please attach it to this report